-5.3 This allocation has significant housing and health objectives benefits with only negative effects on the landscape objective, and on the economic structure objective, due to the distance of the settlement of Brinsley from the strategic highway network.
+5.3 This allocation has significant housing and health objectives benefits with only negative effects on the a minor landscape objective, and on the economic structure objective, due to the distance of the settlement of Brinsley from the strategic highway network. disbenefit primarily because of the recreational value of the land, which could be mitigated by masterplanning for maintained recreational use.